king-martinien/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Create a script that copy all HTML files from the current directory to the parent of the current directory
 - Create a script that move all files beginning with an uppercase letter to the directory /tmp/u
 - Create a script that delete all files int the current directory that end with the character ~
+- Create a script that create the directories welcome/, welcome/to/ and welcome/to/school in the current directory